nuxt-modules/color-mode/docs/content/en/index.md

 - `preference`: Actual color-mode selected (can be `'system'`), update it to change the user preferred color mode
 - `value`: Useful to know what color mode has been detected when `$colorMode === 'system'`, you should not update it
 - `unknown`: Useful to know if during SSR or Generate, we need to render a placeholder
+- `forced`: Useful to know if the current color mode is forced by the current page (useful to hide the color picker)

 ```html
 <template>